 For these and other reasons, my visit to Chile expanded my understanding of economic policy in practice.
 The trip served as a reminder that there is more to policy design than abstract constructs that look appealing.
 The details of implementation are significant and sometimes require a form of “learning by doing.”

-At the Central Bank of Chile, I had the opportunity to discuss some of the Macro Financial Research Initiative (MFRI) projects that are currently being undertaken.
-The Central Bank of Chile will be co-hosting a MFRI/BFI event next summer which will take a systematic inventory of what we have learned from the observed and documented monetary and fiscal histories of Latin America.
+At the Central Bank of Chile, I had the opportunity to discuss some of the Macro Finance Research Program (MFR) projects that are currently being undertaken.
+The Central Bank of Chile will be co-hosting a MFR/BFI event next summer which will take a systematic inventory of what we have learned from the observed and documented monetary and fiscal histories of Latin America.

 I very much look forward to my opportunity to return the Chile, and I even hope to have the opportunity to ski there during the summer months in the northern hemisphere.